Skip to main content

 One of the most potent examples of epigenetics in action comes from our interaction with endocrine-disrupting chemicals (EDCs).
 These are compounds found in everyday products like plastics (BPA, phthalates), pesticides, and industrial chemicals.
 EDCs can mimic natural hormones, but one of their most insidious functions is their ability to alter the epigenome.

 Exposure to these chemicals, especially during critical developmental periods, can leave lasting epigenetic marks on genes within the HPG axis.
 For example, exposure to diethylstilbestrol (DES), a synthetic estrogen, has been shown to cause epigenetic changes that are transmitted across generations, leading to reproductive health issues in the descendants of those originally exposed.
-These chemicals can alter the methylation patterns of genes, changing the body’s sensitivity to its own hormones for a lifetime.
+These chemicals can alter the methylation patterns of estrogen receptor genes, changing the body’s sensitivity to its own hormones for a lifetime.

 Environmental exposures to endocrine-disrupting chemicals can create long-lasting epigenetic changes that alter hormonal function for years to come.